 Peninsula Strategic Assessment refresh 2022_23Town profiles have been developed for each of the ten towns in the Safer Towns Programme.
 The profiles aim to provide an understanding of trends in crime and anti-social behaviour alongside the key characteristics of each town and the views of local residents.
 These profiles were produced to inform the place-based action plans for each town and will be updated on an annual basis every autumn.

-Bodmin Town Profile Camborne Redruth Town Profile Falmouth Town Profile Liskeard Town Profile Newquay Town Profile Penzance Town Profile Saltash Town Profile St Austell Town Profile Truro Town ProfileCornwall Council and Cornwall’s Community Safety Partnership, Safer Cornwall, are responsible for reducing the harm related to drugs and alcohol locally.
+Bodmin Town Profile Camborne and Redruth Safer Town Profile Falmouth Town Profile Liskeard Town Profile Newquay Town Profile Penzance Town Profile Saltash Town Profile St Austell Town Profile Truro Town ProfileCornwall Council and Cornwall’s Community Safety Partnership, Safer Cornwall, are responsible for reducing the harm related to drugs and alcohol locally.
 As such it is important to review local needs and evidence for drug and alcohol provision and assess the impacts upon individuals, families and local communities.
 This information is used to inform the commissioning of a range of services and system improvements that seek to make a positive impact.

 Cornwall and Isles of Scilly Drugs Needs Assessment 2022_23This needs assessment has been developed to help us understand how alcohol is impacting on the population of Cornwall and the Isles of Scilly and assess the effectiveness of our current response to reducing alcohol harms.